jasonscomely/wheatbin/README.md

 Wheatbin is Project Management Software with a responsive "mobile first" redesign.
 It combines Kanban methodology with the [Law of the Harvest].

-[Wheatbin] is a software fork of [Kanboard] v1.0.22 by Frédéric Guillot.
+[Wheatbin] is a software fork of [Kanboard] v1.0.22 by Frédéric Guillot (see the [diff]).
 It contains all the wholesome goodness you know and love:

 - Multiple boards with the ability to drag and drop tasks
 - Open source and self-hosted